Omkarcode11/movie-booking-backend/Readme.txt

-completed Auth (create User / login)

-pending creating movie (create Movie / updated movie / delete Movie / get movie )
+completed
+all auth route is working
+all movie route is working

+pending
+get all movies (query)
+remove movie in theater
+get all theater (query)